galcerte/masters/README.md

 ## Future plans
 Now, the thesis itself is finished, so I will not add any new actual content (i.e. science).
-The place for that are further papers and a PhD, however I decided that, in the near future, I will not pursue a career in academia.
+Further research has its place in additional papers down the line, however I decided that, in the near future, I will not pursue a career in academia.
 If you wish to follow work on this or similar topics, I suggest you keep an eye on what my supervisors will publish.

 I am content with its formatting and the grade I got, however I still feel like I could do some tinkering with the "delivery".
 By this, I mean that I'm very intrigued by org-mode, and I might just end up reformatting this thesis into an org file with all the code I used in chunks.
-I also plan to clean up the scripts I used, as I said before.
+I also plan to clean up the scripts I used, given that they were made and then extensively modified on short notice, so they are not in the best shape they could be.
+However, I will try to make them a bit more readable when I find the time.